 Vocabulary For Academic IELTS Writing Task 1 (part 2)

 You do not need to write down every bit of information presented in the graph.
-Rather, you are expected to write the most significant features of the graph and the highest and lowest point are two significant information you should not miss in your writing.
+Rather, you are expected to write the most significant features of the graph and the highest and lowest points are two significant information you should not miss in your writing.
 Following is a list of useful vocabulary to learn by heart and to use them in your graph response.

-Vocabulary to represent highest and lowest point in graphs:
+Vocabulary to represent highest and lowest points in graphs:

-peak / culminated / climax / reach the peak / hit the peak / touch the highest point / reach the vertex/ reach the apex
+peaked / culminated / climaxed / reach the peak / hit the peak / touch the highest point / reach the vertex/ reach the apex

 a (/the) peak / a (/the) pinnacle / a (/the) vertex / the highest point/ an (/the) apex / a (/the) summit, a (/the) top, a (/the) pinnacle, a (/the) acme, a (/the) zenith,

 touch the lowest point / get the lowest point / reached the nadir

 the lowest point / the lowest mark / bottommost point / rock bottom point/ bottommost mark / nadir/ the all-time low/ the lowest level/ the bottom/ rock-bottom

 1. The price of the oil reached a peak amounting $20 in February and again touched the lowest point amounting only $10 in July.